apostrophecms/apostrophe-documentation/tutorials/core-concepts/03-reusable-content-pieces/04-children-and-joins.md

 ]
 ```

+{% hint style='info' %}
-> If we pass an object to `children`, its properties are invoked as cursor filters when fetching the children.
+If we pass an object to `children`, its properties are invoked as cursor filters when fetching the children.
 The same trick works with `ancestors`.
+{% endhint %}

 ## Projections and children